Siloxane: Synthesis

-The linear products, polydimethylsiloxane (PDMS), are of great commercial value.
-Their production requires the production of dimethylsilicon dichloride.
+The linear polymer, polydimethylsiloxane (PDMS), is of commercial significance.
+It is produced using dimethylsilicon dichloride.

 Starting from trisilanols, cages are possible, such as the species with the formula (RSi)_{n}O_{3n/2} with cubic (n = 8) and hexagonal prismatic (n = 12) structures.
 The cubic cages are cubane-type clusters, with silicon centers at the corners of a cube oxygen centres spanning each of the twelve edges.

 Reactions

 Oxidation of organosilicon compounds, including siloxanes, gives silicon dioxide.
 This conversion is illustrated by the combustion of hexamethylcyclotrisiloxane: